King's Counsel: Nigeria

 Nigeria replaced the QC nomenclature with the new title of Senior Advocate of Nigeria (SAN) beginning in 1975.
 Appointments are restricted to fewer than 30 lawyers a year, made by the Chief Justice of Nigeria on the recommendation of the Legal Practitioners Privileges Committee, which is made up of senior judges and lawyers.
 The qualification requirements are almost identical to those required for appointment as King's Counsel.
 The SANs are entitled to wear silk gowns and enjoy similar privileges as the King's Counsel.

 Singapore

 Since independence, the title of Queen's Counsel was replaced by Senior Counsel.

 South Africa

 Following the establishment of a republic on 31 May 1961, the title of Queen's Counsel was replaced by Senior Counsel, or Senior Advokaat in Afrikaans.

 Sri Lanka

 President's Counsel (postnominal PC) is a professional rank, as their status is conferred by the president, recognised by the courts and wear silk gowns of a special design.
 It is the equivalent of the rank of King's Counsel in the United Kingdom, which was used in Ceylon (Sri Lanka) until 1972 when Sri Lanka became a republic, when the position became that of Senior Attorney-at-Law.
 In 1984, the position became the President's Counsel.
-The holder can use the post-nominal letters PC after his or her name.
+The holder can use the post-nominal letters PC after their name.